In This Article

 Many of Us Only Treat the Symptoms of Poor Digestion

 I see that many people have slowly altered their diet over the years to help them digest and feel better.
-For many, those once easy to digest comfort foods just don’t digest like they used to.
+For many, those once easy-to-digest comfort foods just don’t digest like they used to.
 It is as if someone turned down the digestive furnace.
 When this starts, we begin to notice some extra pounds, a brewing belly and those irresistible love handles.
-Though we start exercising more, take yoga classes or join a health club, the pounds don’t budge.
+Though we start exercising more, taking yoga classes or joining a health club, the pounds don’t budge.

 Restrictive Diets Aren’t the Solution

 Soon the weight starts creeping back in, the skin starts sagging and we make some more dramatic shifts to the diet.
 In addition to taking the bad foods out, we start eating more healthy foods like green salads, veggies, whole grains and lean meats.
 While we have always known that these are healthy foods, many of us finally make the decision to eat healthy because we feel so lousy when we don’t.
 For some, they don’t really feel better until they become a vegetarian, vegan or raw foodist.

 I am not suggesting that these diets are flawed in any way.
 I am suggesting that many of us have become attracted to more restrictive diets because they make us feel better.
 An underlying digestive imbalance may be hiding behind the new diet.